enjaku4/veri/README.md

 - `logged_in?` - Returns `true` if user is authenticated
 - `log_in(user)` - Authenticates user and creates session, returns `true` on success or `false` if account is locked
 - `log_out` - Terminates current session
-- `return_path` - Returns path user was accessing before authentication
+- `return_path` - Returns path user was trying to access before authentication, if any
 - `current_session` - Returns current authentication session

 ### User Impersonation (Shapeshifting)